sourcegraph/sourcegraph-public-snapshot/doc/admin/external_services/postgres.md

 ----

 ### Using restricted permissions for CodeIntel DB

+> NOTE: On AWS RDS, you will need to move your database account to the `rds_superuser` role group to perform the operations below because RDS doesn't grant SUPERUSER privileges to user database accounts.

 CodeIntel requires some initial setup that requires `SUPERUSER` permissions.
 A database administrator needs to perform the necessary actions on behalf of Sourcegraph migrations as `SUPERUSER`.